raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-Set the text to show the number of seconds on each update:
+Set the text to show the number of whole seconds on each update:

 ```
     starText.SetText("Stars: " + stars);